bloomwalletio/docs/faq.md

 Welcome to the FAQ!

-Here you will find answers to all of the frequently asked questions we have received.
+Here you will find answers to the frequently asked questions we have received.

 :::info
 If you still find yourself with questions after looking through the ones below, please reach out to us on [Discord](https://t.co/uovp2LDwKg){target=_blank}.